PavelPll/Databases/Hbase/README.md

-# OBJECTIVE: Install Hbase and use it for the given Hadoop configuration.
+# OBJECTIVE: Install Hbase and use it for the given Hadoop multi node cluster.
 The file **Hbase_installation.txt** describes the installation procedure.